 Diversity, Equity, Accessibility and Inclusion Statement

-Thank you for allowing us to take the last couple of weeks to consider our role in using the Flag House’s mission to be an ally in the fight for equality.
-The Flag House’s code of ethics and strategic plan hold the museum accountable to make actionable changes that address accessibility, diversity, equity, and inclusion from our administration and board of directors to the way we interpret the history of the Flag House.
+The Flag House’s Code of Ethics, DEI & Equal Access Policy, and Strategic Plan hold the museum accountable to make actionable changes that address accessibility, diversity, equity, and inclusion from our administration and board of directors to the way we interpret the history of the Flag House.
 We cannot be silent in the face of inequality and discrimination and must also work with our museum colleagues to advocate for equal pay and job advancement for BIPOC museum professionals.
 The Flag House is committed to taking action alongside our Baltimore City partners to execute its mission in a way that affects meaningful change within our museum and community.